Michele-Bufis/Pure_trace/README.md

 actually live.
 Four decisions worth knowing about, each with a full write-up in [`docs/deep-dives.md`](docs/deep-dives.md):

-- **Battery-only power for galvanic isolation** — the device runs exclusively on an internal Li-Po battery and is hardware-locked against use while charging, so patient isolation from the mains doesn't depend on software or configuration to hold.
+- **Battery-only operation, unplugged during use** — the device is always run from its internal 5000 mAh Li-Po (never charged and discharged at the same time), which both sidesteps a voltage-dip failure mode some IP5328P boost modules show under concurrent charge/discharge and keeps the device physically disconnected from the mains for the whole duration of a session.
+This is an operating procedure, not a certified hardware interlock — the only protection circuit in the power path is the one built into the IP5328P module itself.
   → [Full write-up](docs/deep-dives.md#1-choosing-battery-only-power-for-galvanic-isolation)
-- **Root-causing an EMI problem on the display cable** — intermittent visual noise traced back to the boost converter radiating onto the unshielded DSI flex cable, fixed with a custom copper-tape Faraday shield.
+- **Root-causing an EMI problem on the display cable** — intermittent visual noise traced back to the IP5328P boost converter's switching inductor (300 kHz–1 MHz) radiating onto the unshielded DSI flex cable a few centimetres away.
+Fixed with an L-shaped copper-tape shield, deliberately open on two sides so it blocks the direct line-of-sight coupling path without trapping the converter's heat, and grounded through the Pi/Arduino's shared USB ground plane so it doesn't itself become a resonant antenna.
   → [Full write-up](docs/deep-dives.md#2-tracing-an-emi-problem-to-its-physical-cause)
-- **Two-layer EMC strategy** — physical shielding for internally-generated interference, a digital notch filter for externally-picked-up 50 Hz hum;
+- **Two-layer EMC strategy** — the boost converter's switching noise on the DSI cable is handled physically (the shielding baffle above); the unshielded ECG electrode leads act as an antenna for ambient 50 Hz mains hum instead, which is rejected in software with a digital notch filter.
-  each technique matched to the failure mode it actually solves.
+  Two different coupling paths, two different fixes, each applied at the point it actually occurs.
   → [Full write-up](docs/deep-dives.md#3-rejecting-the-noise-that-shielding-cant-stop)
-- **Firmware built for a link that drops samples** — sequence-numbered serial frames and non-blocking I/O mean a dropped sample becomes a known, corrected event instead of a silent timebase drift.
+- **Firmware built for a link that drops samples** — at 500 Hz over a 115200-baud serial link (~48% of the available bandwidth), the firmware checks `Serial.availableForWrite()` before every transmission and skips — rather than blocks on — a sample when the 64-byte TX buffer is full, advancing a sequence counter (0–255) so the drop is still visible to the Pi instead of silently shifting the timebase.
+On the desktop side, the serial-reader thread reconstructs small gaps by linear interpolation and flags a recording as unscorable if a gap is too large to safely fill.
   → [Full write-up](docs/deep-dives.md#4-designing-firmware-for-a-link-that-will-drop-samples)

 ## Software highlights